kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 Intellisense how a specific dict should be constructed and help the type checkers warn users if they try to access keys which don't exist.

-Use of generic TypeDict is also supported via typing_extensions (>=4.3.0).
+Use of generic TypedDict is also supported via typing_extensions (>=4.3.0).
 For example,

 ```python
 # from typing import TypedDict  # Python >= 3.8